CBS OWN Zoom & Skype Consultations

 “Relationships are end all and be all.”

 Relationships can be a source of great joy as well as most intense emotional pain.
 Romantic relationships can offer deep connection, secure attachment, feelings of love and being loved, and a sense of being special and important.
 However, relationships usually change over time, and often not for the better and is becoming a source of our deepest pain and dissatisfaction.
-This is why couples therapy is a great option for those New Yorkers who want to protect their relationship from further deterioration, heartache and possibly dissolution.
+This is why couples counseling is a great option for those New York City couples who want to protect their relationship from further deterioration, heartache and possibly dissolution.
 And for those who are already experiencing escalating conflict and disconnect, it can be helpful from irreversible damage.

 Couples Therapy can be effective in healing troubled relationships.
 This is especially true for those NYC couples who start therapy sooner rather than waiting for the relationship to completely break down.
 If you find yourself in a cycle of having the same escalating fight or conflict that is leading to longer periods of anger, resentment and general disconnection, it is time to realize that you may need professional help.